 The web page of the Albion Beatnik Bookstore in Oxford: muses and misspills on books, jazz, poetry, stuff like false flags and smoke screen: is randomly decrepid and is neo-bankrupt: is so analogue it's anal.

 The connection between boxing and jazz is often unspoken but so clearly there, even if by accident.
 Both came of age through radio broadcast.
 Miles wrote that all would be “crowded around the radio, waiting to hear the announcer describe Joe [Louis] knocking some motherfucker out.
-And when he did, the whole goddamn Black community of East St. Louis would go crazy…” Similarly Duke Ellington’s ‘jungle music’ broadcast nationwide and weekly on radio station WHN from the Cotton Club was one of the early evangelic tracts of jazz.
-Naturally the architecture of both boxing and jazz affords individuality and improvisation, and, especially in its earlier days, the ethos of the jazz world echoed the prize fighter’s, with “cutting sessions” or competitive jam sessions held in rent houses between musicians passing through with the touring big bands and their indigenous rivals.
+And when he did, the whole goddamn black community of East St. Louis would go crazy…” Similarly Duke Ellington’s ‘jungle music’ broadcast nationwide and weekly on radio station WHN from the Cotton Club was one of the early evangelic tracts of jazz; Earl Hines and his band were broadcast on ‘open mikes’ coast-to-coast sometimes seven nights per week (in fact Hines was the first African American to perform live on radio, in 1921 with singer Lois Deppe).
+Naturally the architecture of both boxing and jazz affords individuality and improvisation, and, especially in its earlier days, the ethos of the jazz world echoed the prize fighter’s, with ‘cutting sessions’ or competitive jam sessions held in rent houses between musicians passing through with the touring big bands and their indigenous rivals.
 Jack Johnson (Miles claimed that he “prized a 7 ft. bass fiddle on which he’d proudly thump jazz” – in fact he detested jazz!) opened a nightclub in Harlem in 1920 and sold it three years later to a mobster and moonshine merchant, Owney Madden; Madden renamed it the Cotton Club and Johnson continued to manage there for a while.
 Fletcher Henderson was its first resident bandleader, Duke Ellington and the Washingtonians, with Bubber Miley, resident from 1927.
 Also Johnson it was who recorded for Ajax Records: “The Superior Race Record” was Ajax’s marketing logo, jazz and blues impresario Joe Davis its talent scout, and the likes of Fletcher Henderson and Marnie Smith its recording artists.
-And if not diehard jazz, then certainly softer edged minstrel music for White pocket money is linked historically to the world of boxing.
+And if not diehard jazz, then certainly softer edged minstrel music for white pocket money is linked historically to the world of boxing.
 Many world champions opened night clubs; Sugar Ray Robinson retired for three years to concentrate on a singing and dancing career; even Muhammad Ali was nominated for two Grammy Awards and Joe Frazier sang and performed on Miller Lite adverts.

 The crowning achievement that linked Davis’ love of boxing with jazz is the album that he recorded from early 1969 to summer 1970, Jack Johnson, one of the truly vital albums in the Davis discography.
 It was a project that Miles undertook with relish, spending much time reading, discussing and watching archive footage of the boxer; just as he had always kept his trumpet by his side during classes at the Juilliard, a musical placebo so that he could hear the notes he read on a score better, so too he kept a portrait of the boxer by his bedside, as if to get to the core of the man.
 This also was the only time that Miles himself invested energy in writing his own accompanying liner notes, an indication of the album’s heartfelt intention.
 Of all Miles’ rock based albums this is the one that carries most spontaneity, propelled at all times by John McLaughlin’s raw and dirty guitar sounds; indeed it was kick-started by a jam session between three of the musicians idle in the studio, Miles rushing from the control room to join them.
 The finished artefact was an elaborate, woven pleat of mix and match recordings, spliced together seemingly at times like a dog’s dinner by Davis and his long-standing producer Teo Macero.
 Yet the urgency and thrill of the sessions survived, and the LP, lengthy for its time, was released with just two tracks: the first Right Off, was based on a Sly and the Family Stone riff from Sing A Simple Song, the second, Yesternow, borrowed the bass lines of James Brown’s Say It Loud – I’m Black and I’m Proud; outtakes were recorded citing boxers as titles (including Sugar Ray Robinson and Muhammad Ali).
 The music is a tour de force, and to hear it set against visual footage of Johnson makes perfect sense.
 Davis likened the punches that Johnson packed to a train in full flight, and such urgent force and frenetic motion is so well delineated.